Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 # Prerequisites
 Before we begin designing our bot, let's take some time to talk about how it is expected to work.

-Since our bot is designed for the survey only, our employees would need to start off the conversation with specific phrases related to taking a survey.
-For example, take survey, employee survey, start survey, survey, and begin survey.
+Since our bot is designed for the survey only, our employees would need to start off the conversation with related phrases.
+These phrases are take survey, employee survey, start survey, survey, and begin survey.
 We would be using these as our trigger phrases for now.

-The bot thanks the employee for taking the survey and asks for their Department.
-It then asks the survey questions and at each point, it collects the employee's rating per question.
-At the end of the survey, the entire response is collated and updated on SharePoint in real-time.
+The bot thanks the employee for taking the survey and asks for their department.
+It asks the survey questions and collects the employee's rating per question.
+At the end of the survey, each employee's response is collated and updated on SharePoint in real-time.

 # Building your Power Virtual Agents Bot
 - Head over to http://aka.ms/TryPVA and sign in with your Microsoft account.
 Once signed in, you are directed to a page that looks like the image below.

 ![](/Images/powervirtualagents-1.PNG)

 - First give your bot a name.
 I would name mine **SurveySolution**.
 Then select your preferred language.
-You are also expected to select an environment.
-I would use my default environment because I also created my Power Apps application in that environment.
+Next you are expected to select an environment.
+I would use my default environment because I created my Power Apps application in that environment.
 An environment is a space where your organization can store, manage, and share business data, apps, and flows.
-Pick the environment you would like to use.
-When you have filled in all details correctly, click 'Create'.
+After filling in the details, click 'Create'.
 You would be directed to an interface that looks exactly like the one in the image below.

 ![](/Images/powervirtualagents-2.PNG)